sampetchey/visit-richmond-hill/README.md

 - The VisitGuide logo was created by Sam Petchey using Canva.

 ### Media
-- All site photos for the site were taken on location at Richmond Hill by Sam Petchey in 2022.
+- All photos were taken on location at Richmond Hill by Sam Petchey in 2022.
 - Photo size, colour, saturation and design were adjusted using Apple Preview.

 ### Acknowledgements